Split Payments for Swiss marketplaces: How automatic payment splitting works

 What is a split payment in a marketplace?

-A split payment is the automatic allocation of a buyer payment across multiple recipients – typically the merchant, the platform and the PSP.
-The buyer pays once, and the distribution takes place in the background.
+A split payment is the automatic division of a buyer payment among multiple recipients u2013 typically the Comerciante, the platform and the PSP.
+The buyer pays once, the distribution happens in the background.

 View detailed response